RayZ-O/RayZ-O.github.io/_posts/2015-06-13-Reverse-Bit.md

 |Average|2.916s|19.299s|11.222s|
 {: class="table table-striped table-nonfluid"}

 The runtime is still 3x slower than the non-cached version.
 Since reverse a 32-bit integer is not an expensive operation.
-The run time of the cached version is dominated by memory allocation for table entries.
+The run time of the cached version is dominated by the overhead of hashtable.

 The good news is the cahce hits increase dramatically: